chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 Chef Automate is built around a web user interface that provides visibility into all aspects of your infrastructure.
 The licensing types will affect your UI journey.

-For more information on Chef licenses, see [Chef’s licensing documentation](https://docs.chef.io/licensing/).
+For more information on Chef licenses, see [Chef licensing documentation](https://docs.chef.io/licensing/).

 Following are some of the scenarios that will occur when you use the Chef Automate web user interface: